 - Highest status granted by CACREP at the undergraduate level.

 The creation of conditions that will allow ALL individuals equal access to goods and services, including access to highly trained personnel.

-The Rehabilitation Science Program is dedicated to nurturing the scholastic development, respect for diversity, ethical behavior, passion for advocacy, and professionalism of future rehabilitation practitioners.
+- The Rehabilitation Science Program is dedicated to nurturing the scholastic development, respect for diversity, ethical behavior, passion for advocacy, and professionalism of future rehabilitation practitioners.

 - The graduates from the Program will effectively serve the needs of the community, individuals with disabilities, and other human service populations.

 - Prepares students for employment at the bachelor's degree level in a variety of fields.
 (See Program Planning Guide for more information).

 - Students complete 18 hours of course work in a Rehabilitation Science minor (Addictions, Aging, Child Welfare, Corrections, Social Services, Disability Studies, Recreational Services).

 - Students complete 420 hours of field work as part of the curriculum.

 - Curriculum also prepares students for graduate study in a variety of fields.